BernatVidal/FMe2TheWool_Demo_Android_NoAudio/README.md

 Small demo and created in Unity from scratch (all resources included) within 6 days for Outfit7 ExpTest JAM on July 2020.

+All codes and resources (sprites, music, sounds, particles, UI, etc.. ) are done from scratch specially for this game, only the background image are from outside sources.

 Audio resources are removed cause will be reused for commercial uses in the future.

 You can check the gameplay here: